alketii/gogol/README.md

 * Script-free
 * The main platform are tablets devices
 * Should be easy to dive in
-* Not a "game engine/editor" or "Sketch" replacement, rather a playgorund.
+* Not a "game engine/editor" or "Skratch" replacement, rather a playgorund.
 * Provide many usable free assets.
 * Share works in Gogols built-in community